Skip to main content Skip to main navigation Skip to search

 • submitting the completed PDF form using the online submit button on the last page of the form.

-Quota entitlements will be calculated based on past shipping history.
-Once calculated, the Quota Unit will notify exporters of their quota entitlement allocation for the quota year.
+Quota entitlements will be calculated and the Quota Unit will notify exporters of their quota allocation for the quota year.
+Any quota not allocated in this process will be available on a first come first served basis.

 How to apply for an IA-CEPA quota certificate